lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 }
 ```

 I run the test and it passes.
 Now I write the next failing test, add the enum to the ViewModel, and complete the cell implementation.
-Remember that Each assert must pass before code is written to pass the next assert.
+Remember that each assert must pass before the next assert is written.

 ```swift
  func test_SubheaderCell_show_SetsCorrectly() {